icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/generic-machine.md

 # Customize the system

-What now you need to do is to customize the installation with your hardware and enviroment (see [_User Environment_](../icubos/user-env.md) chapter)
+What now you need to do is to customize the installation with your hardware and environment (see [_User Environment_](../icubos/user-env.md) chapter)

 # Special computers